 (1,500 units x 12 months) x 5 % x $100 = $90,000

 |April 1||Warranties Expense||90,000|

 |Provision for Warranties||90,000|

-So now it is clearer where the warranty expense journal entry comes from – it comes from the generation of a provision for those warranties.
+So now, it is more apparent that a warranty expense comes from the warranty provision.
 The debit entry brings to account the expense or anticipated outflow of economic benefits for the year.
-While the credit creates the liability account, reflecting estimated debt the company thinks it has at present.
+While the credit creates the liability account, reflecting the estimated debt the company thinks it has at present.

-Then during the year warranty claims will be made and these need to be accounted for too.
+ABC Ltd then accounts for warranty claims through the year as they occur.
 We’ll show you three different journal entries that may need to be made.
 The first is a refund to the customer.

 Refund to Customer